Earl of Clare: Earl of Clare, first creation (1624)

 The fourth earl married Lady Margaret Cavendish, third daughter and co-heir of Henry Cavendish, 2nd Duke of Newcastle, and he inherited the majority of the Duke's estates upon his death in 1691.
 On 14 May 1694, he was created Marquess of Clare and Duke of Newcastle-upon-Tyne.

 The fourth earl's only child, Lady Henrietta Cavendish Holles, married Edward Harley, 2nd Earl of Oxford and Earl Mortimer.
 Their daughter, Lady Margaret Cavendish Harley, who married William Bentinck, 2nd Duke of Portland.

-The title became extinct upon the death the fourth earl in 1711.
+The title became extinct upon the death of the fourth earl in 1711.